 The Insanity program uses a variety of different workouts and exercises to shape your body, burn fat and tone your muscles to give you the body you’ve always wanted.
 The point of taking the Insanity Fit Test is to measure your beginning progress.
-You take the test every two weeks of the program to measure your progress and see how well you’re progressing through the program.
-Below are some of the exercises and workouts contained within the fitness test that allow you to measure your progress:
+As per the take the test at day one of the program and then every two weeks in order to measure your progress and see how well you’re progressing through the program.
+Below are the exercises which are included within the test:

 - Switch kicks – You kick each foot in front of your body with the intention of getting your feet above your waist.